Mali's junta expels French ambassador as tensions mount

 French Foreign Minister Jean-Yves Le Drian said last week that Mali’s junta is “illegitimate and takes irresponsible measures.”

-French government ministers have said in recent days they want to keep troops in Mali but have called for new discussions with Mali’s leaders and regional powers on the conditions for them to stay.
+French government ministers have said in recent days they want to keep troops in Mali, but have called for new discussions with Mali’s leaders and regional powers on the conditions for them to stay.

-Since the second coup in May 2021 and the arrival of Prime Minister Choguel Maiga, tension has grown between the transitional authorities in Mali and the French government.
-The situation worsened when some European countries, including France, claimed that Mali had deployed mercenaries from the Russian company Wagner.
+Since a second coup in May 2021 and the arrival of Prime Minister Choguel Maiga, tension has grown between the transitional authorities in Mali and the French government.
+The situation worsened after some European countries, including France, expressed concern that Mali’s interim government has accepted the presence of Russian security contractors from the Wagner Group on its territory.

+Last month, the EU slapped sanctions on eight people and three oil companies linked to Wagner, which is accused of rights abuses in the Central African Republic, Libya and Syria.

 Mali has been battling an Islamic insurgency in the north since 2012, and in 2013 France intervened in its former colony to stop jihadists who had seized swaths of the sprawling country, also at the request of Malian leaders.